 Alien passport holders of Estonia and Latvia require a visa to enter Singapore.
 We are able to assist you in applying for a visa

 in such cases.
-The application procedure takes about 5-7 working days.
+The application procedure takes about from 5 to 12 working days.

 You might be asked to produce a return ticket.
 Even those who do not require a visa to enter Singapore are often asked to produce a return ticket when checking in on a flight.